You may be able to use your car’s equity to combine some or all of your debt while possibly lowering the overall amount you pay each month.

 Myth: Debt consolidation loans are for those with a tremendous amount of debt or in a desperate financial situation.

 Truth: You do not need to have tremendous debt to benefit from debt consolidation loans.
-Managing finances and consolidating loans are beneficial for all people looking to optimize their current financial situation.
+Managing finances and consolidating loans are beneficial for many people looking to optimize their current financial situation.
 For example, you can consolidate as few as two credit cards with high interest rates into one low interest rate that may potentially lower your monthly payment or total finance charges.

 Myth: My car is too old and has too many miles on it to have any real equity.